-Claremont Graduate University, through a collaboration between the THRIVE Program, Transdisciplinary Studies, and the Diversity, Equity and Inclusion Committee, invites scholars from across academic disciplines to join us for the Realizing Equity: A Transdisciplinary Approach to Justice & Transformative Research Symposium on (date to be determined).
+Claremont Graduate University, through a collaboration between the THRIVE Program, Transdisciplinary Studies, and the Diversity, Equity and Inclusion Committee, invites scholars from across academic disciplines to join us for the Realizing Equity: A Transdisciplinary Approach to Justice & Transformative Research Symposium on Friday, April 14th, 2023.

 This symposium showcases research for positive social transformation from students committed to scholarship in equity and justice.
 Don’t miss this opportunity too learn more about how CGU students are advancing research on equity and justice.
 The planning committee encourages proposals from all academic disciplines to advance research that centers equity and justice.

 Themes for Consideration

 - Intersection of Differences: emphasizes scholarship focused on experiences and implications of race, ethnicity, gender, sexuality, language, nationality, social class, dis/ability, region, religion, spirituality and other forms of diversity.
 This theme considers research on the intersection of differences, theory and praxis, social barriers, as well as opportunity and transformation.

 - Power & Diversity of Representations: centers the power of representations through textual, oral, and visual means.
 It considers embodied ways of knowing as well as examines representations in art, politics, social science, humanities, education, STEM, health, culture, media, music, and other disciplines.

 - Society and Culture Contexts: examines the social, economic, political and cultural contexts that sustain inequity, including, but not limited to beliefs, structures and systems.
 Entries may focus on the evolving use of different justice lenses, emerging forms of scholarship with the potential for social transformation, or studies where there are historical gaps in knowledge or underserved and/or unexamined groups of people.